 Subprime Mortgage Problems: Research, Opportunities, and Policy Considerations

-I would like to thank the sponsor of this breakfast, MassINC, for the opportunity to discuss an issue of national, regional, and local importance - recent problems with subprime mortgages.
+I would like to thank the sponsor of this breakfast, MassINC, for the opportunity to discuss1 an issue of national, regional, and local importance - recent problems with subprime mortgages.
 Like MassINC, the Federal Reserve Bank of Boston believes in the power of non-partisan research and collaborative debate to address issues that are important to the economic well-being of all citizens.
 So I am very happy to be with you this morning.

 Background: Developments in Subprime Mortgages